 Looking for current activities and events?
 Take part in one of over a dozen events in town hosted by various community organizations.
 No matter what you’re looking for this month, Hartford Has It!

-1. Get free water: Join Retain the Rain!
+1. Get free water and green materials: Join Retain the Rain!

 The Connecticut Green Bank, Posigen, and the City of Hartford are collaborating to help you explore the possibility of a solar installation with the Solar for All program.
 Bundled in this efford, you can evaluate your home’s energy use, reduce energy consumption, and save money.

 Applications for the Solar For All program are being taken now, so homeowners are encouraged to contact PosiGen today at 203-416-6518 or 1-866-PosiGen.

 3. Get Rewards for Green Commuting!

 Driving less does more than you know!
 Learn more about making Hartford (and Connecticut) cleaner, greener, and healthier by reducing the number of cars on the road.

 How Are We Offering So Many Programs?

 The Mayor’s Office of Sustainability is grant-funded, and charged with implementing projects related to Hartford’s Climate Action Plan.
 We are partnering with the the CT Green Bank, CTRides, and the National Fish and Wildlife Foundation for a special community outreach effort featuring cost savings to residents, and environmental benefits.